markushhgo/respa/README.md

 ### Build Respa Admin static resources

-Make sure you have Node 8 or LTS and npm installed.
+Make sure you have Node 14 and npm installed.

 ```shell
 ./build-resources